 Move the hexagonal boron nitride flake to the selected clean region and engage the slide further downward [1-TXT].
 When the polycarbonate film and wafer are nearly in the same focal plane, reduce the speed to 5 micrometers per second [2].

 SCOPE/SCREEN: The flake is being positioned over the clean surface region.
-TXT: Slide speed: 0.1 mm/s
+TXT: Slide speed: 0.1 mm/s.
+Reduce to 5 μm/s when the polycarbonate film and wafer are nearly in the same focal plane.

 SCOPE/SCREEN: Talent adjusting the speed and continuing to engage slowly.